Class of 2023

 Hairong Deng

 My main academic interest lies in the philosophy of lived human experiences, and I also enjoy doing visual and audio design.
-By junior year I got interested in phenomenology, which gave me insights into the human being’s‘’ living environments and embodied existence.
-In addition to Besides theoretical studies, I also participated in an architectural design program (Design Discovery) offered by Harvard GSD during the summer of 2021 as an attempt to concretize philosophical theories.
+By junior year I became interested in phenomenology, which gave me insights into the human being’s‘’ living environments and embodied existence.
+In addition to theoretical studies, I also participated in an architectural design program (Design Discovery) offered by Harvard GSD during the summer of 2021, as an attempt to concretize philosophical theories.

 I spent my time outside of academia doing volunteer work and exploring human connections.
 I taught at a summer camp for underprivileged students in Guizhou, China, interned at China Charities Aid Foundation for Children, and participated in ND Center for Social Concerns’s service team to Appalachian regions.
 In the summer of 2021, I visited an eco-village in Hunan, where I served as a philosophy TA.
 The experience prompted my decision to take a gap year.
-During the gap year, I sojourned in different Chinese provinces, visited various communities, and served in a mindfulness center.
-I am now completing my final year of study at Notre Dame.
-In the future, I plan to continue exploring the intersection of health, nature, art, community, and phenomenology.
+During my gap year, I sojourned to different Chinese provinces, visited various communities, and served in a mindfulness center.
+I plan to continue exploring the intersection of health, nature, art, community, and phenomenology.

 Lingxiao Gao

-At Notre Dame, I major in history and minor in German.
+At Notre Dame, I majored in history and minored in German.
 It is my utmost interest to decipher the enchanting myths of diverse human civilizations.
 I am fascinated by how ancient people lived their lives, how different cultures interacted and synthesized into new flourishing styles, and how the human species strive to pursue happiness and truths.

 In my freshman summer, supported by the GCS summer enrichment award, I participated in the German Immersion Program to study German in Berlin for eight weeks, a transformative experience that provided me with not only language skills but also trans-cultural literacy.
-I work as a Chinese language tutor at the Center for Language and Cultures (CSLC) and serve as a board member at the Chinese Culture Society.
-I served as a table leader at 2019’s AAA First Year Retreat.
-I participated in the Study Away Locally program in my junior year and studied as an exchange student at PKU.
+I worked as a Chinese language tutor at the Center for Language and Cultures (CSLC) and served as a board member at the Chinese Culture Society.
+My junior year, I served as a table leader at 2019’s AAA First Year Retreat, participated in a Study Away Locally program, and studied as an exchange student at PKU.

 Xinqi (Kayle) Liao